tldr-pages/tldr/pages/common/convmv.md

 # convmv

-> Converts filenames from one encoding to another
+> Converts filenames (NOT file content) from one encoding to another

 - convert encoding, dry run (without actually changes filename)